© Unofficial Royalty 2025

 February 5, 1884 – Death of Maria Ana of Portugal, Princess Georg of Saxony, wife of the future King Georg of Saxony, in Dresden, Kingdom of Saxony, now Saxony, Germany; buried in the Wettin Crypt at the Dresden Cathedral

 Maria Ana was the daughter of Queen Maria II of Portugal and Prince Ferdinand of Saxe-Coburg and Gotha.
-In 1859, she married Prince Georg of Saxony, who was at the time second in the line to the Saxony throne, behind his older brother Albert.
-The couple had eight children but despite their large family, the marriage proved to be an unhappy one.
-Georg made little effort to support his wife in her new country and failed to live up to her expectations.
-Very pious and preferring private life to that of the court, Maria Ana’s primary focus was raising her family, and supporting several religious and social organizations.
+In 1859, she married Prince Georg of Saxony, second in the line to the Saxony throne, behind his older brother Albert.
+The couple had eight children but the marriage was unhappy.
 Maria Ana died at the age of 41 after several months of caring for her youngest son who had been in very ill health for some time.
 Eighteen years after Maria Ana’s death, her husband Georg became King of Saxony, reigning for just two years.

 Unofficial Royalty: Maria Ana of Portugal, Princess Georg of Saxony